 Tom Cross is one of the leading juniors at the UK Bar.
 He is highly ranked by each of the principal legal directories in seven areas: Administrative & Public Law, Civil Liberties & Human Rights, Education, Professional Discipline, Local Government, Employment, and Data Protection.

 In 2018, he was named UK Public Law Junior of the Year by Legal 500, which now describes him as “the standout junior at the public law bar”.
 In 2019, he was awarded Chambers & Partners UK Employment Law Junior of the Year.
-In 2021, he was elected Visiting Fellow of Mansfield College, Oxford, made an Additional Member of The Queen’s College, Oxford, and appointed Visitor to the Bonavero Institute of Human Rights.
+In 2021, he was a Visiting Fellow of Mansfield College, Oxford, an Additional Member of The Queen’s College, Oxford, and a Visitor to the Bonavero Institute of Human Rights.

 His most recent instructions include matters as varied and high-profile as the lockdown judicial review (Dolan), the challenge to the Census 2021 guidance (Fair Play for Women), Charlie Hughes’ battle for medicinal cannabis on the NHS, the challenge to Bermuda’s prohibition of same-sex marriage (Ferguson), the claim by Sir Philip Rutnam against the Home Secretary, the claim by Deliveroo Riders to worker rights (IWGB), the dispute between Christ Church and its Dean, the Article 50 / Gina Miller litigation, the challenge to the Parole Board’s decision to release the “Black Cab Rapist” (DSD), the school sex segregation case (Al-Hijrah), representing Strictly Come Dancing Professional Kristina Rihanoff in pregnancy discrimination proceedings, and acting in claims concerning abortion rights, the crime of female genital mutilation, and the recovery of silver from a shipwreck which was sunk during World War Two in the Indian Ocean.